 - How long or short should a test be to remain efficient?

-Since time is a limited resource with a price, when it comes to writing test cases, be smart about it and write down the test cases that will bring you the best Return on Investment (ROI).
-Here’s how!
+Since time is a limited resource with a price, when it comes to writing test cases in software testing, be smart about it and write down the test cases that will bring you the best Return on Investment (ROI), following our best practices.

 Consider Test Cases based on Risks and Priorities